Xenon468/Data-Mining-Class-Project/README.md

 # Data-Mining-Class-Project
-Project of Data Mining Class about predicting visitors in Jamaica using data from 2017
+Project for Data Mining Class about predicting visitors in Jamaica using data from 2017
 Using K Nearest Neighbor Algorithm and Flask Web Development

 Dataset from: